UniqueNetwork/nft-workshop/README.md

 ## Step 6: Generate NFT Images

-This script will generate NFT images from image parts using the NFT properties generated on the previous step.
+This script will generate NFT images from image parts using the NFT properties generated in the previous step.

 ```
 node image-generator.js